-Using CSV with lustre config
+Using CSV with lustre\config

-Once you created the CSV file, you can start to configure the file system by using the lustre_config script.
+Once you created the CSV file, you can start to configure the file system by using the lustre\config script.

+'''

 1 List the available parameters.
 At the command prompt.
 Type:

 '''

+'''

 $ lustre config

 lustre_config: Missing csv file!

 Usage: lustre config [options] <csv file>

 This script is used to format and set up multiple lustre servers from a

 csv file.

 Options:

+-h

 help and examples

 select all the nodes from the csv file to operate on

 -a

 -w

 hostname, hostname, ...

 select the specified list of nodes (separated by commas) to

 operate on rather than all the nodes in the csv file

 hostname, hostname, ... exclude the specified list of nodes

--x
+-\mathbf{x}

 (separated by commas)

 -t

 HAtype produce High-Availability software configurations

 The argument following -t is used to indicate the High-

 Availability software type.
 The HA software types which are

 currently supported are: hbv1 (Heartbeat version 1) and hbv2

 (Heartbeat version 2).

 no net - don't verify network connectivity and hostnames in

 -n

 the cluster

 -d

 configure Linux MD/LVM devices before formatting the Lustre

 targets

 -f

 force-format the Lustre targets using --reformat option OR you

 can specify --reformat in the ninth field of the target line

 in the csv file

 -m

 no fstab change - don't modify /etc/fstab to add the new

 Lustre targets.
 If using this option, then the value of "mount

 options" item in the csv file will be passed to mkfs.lustre,

 else the value will be added into the /etc/fstab.

 verbose mode

 -v

+csv file is a spreadsheet that contains configuration parameters

+(separated by commas) for each target in a Lustre cluster

 '''